leoMurtha/WBCS18002/README.md

     });
   ```

-* **Notes:**

-  * If no date (month and year) are specified, the most recent date is used.

 **Statistics**
 ----
-  Returns json or csv all of the statistics about flights,number or minutes of delays of a carrier from/to a US airport for a given month or all months available.
+  Returns json or csv of **all statistics about flights of a carrier from/to a US airport**,**number of on-time, delayed, and cancelled flights of a carrier from/to a US airport**, **number of minutes of delay per carrier attributed to carrier-specific reasons/all reasons** for a given month or all months available.
 If no type are specified all the statistics are returned.

 * **URL**